snez17/discrete-optimization-tasks/README.md

 2. "Project Python Mitrovich" (March 2023)

    There I`ve done my homework for the Python course at the university.
+It is a quiz on Python for new comers.

 3. "NLP tasks" (July 2023)